MASSACHUSETTS SWIMMING

 In Mid-Cape Cod, there is a fresh water pond with a very high swinging rope hanging from a tree

 above.
+The rope swing is reported to be in disrepair, so use caution.
 Very popular with locals on a hot day.
 Is owned by the town of

 Barnstable. |